Bristol, Florida: Geography

-Bristol is located in northwestern Liberty County at 30.427063°N 84.979099°W, in the Florida Panhandle.
-It sits atop a 150 ft bluff overlooking the east side of the Apalachicola River.
+The approximate coordinates for the City of Bristol is located in northwestern Liberty County at 30.427063°N 84.979099°W, in the Florida Panhandle part of North Florida along the Big Bend region.

+It sits atop a 150 ft bluff overlooking the eastern side of the Apalachicola River.
 Florida State Road 20 passes through the city, leading west 4 mi to Blountstown and east 44 mi to Tallahassee, the state capital.
 Florida State Road 12 leads northeast from Bristol 18 mi to Greensboro.

 According to the United States Census Bureau, Bristol has a total area of 4.2 km2, all land.